Mahana (film)

 Mahana is a 2016 New Zealand drama film directed by Lee Tamahori, and written by John Collee, based on the novel Bulibasha: King of the Gypsies by Witi Ihimaera.
 It was released as The Patriarch outside New Zealand.

+The film tells the story of two rival Māori families, the Mahanas and the Poatas, whose enmity purportedly dates back to Tamihana Mahana falling in love with Ramona and rescuing her from her betrothed, Rupeni Poata, who she does not marry.
+By the late 1950s, Tamihana is the patriarch of the Mahana clan, running a successful sheep shearing family business, while his grandson Simeon chafes under his authoritarian rule.

 Plot

-The film tells the story of two Māori families, the Mahanas and the Poatas, who are bitter rivals.
-The enmity purportedly dates back to Tamihana Mahana falling in love with Ramona and rescuing her from her betrothed, Rupeni Poata, who she did not want to marry.
-By the late 1950s, Tamihana is the patriarch of the Mahana clan and runs a successful sheep shearing family business in the Gisborne District, while his headstrong grandson Simeon chafes under Tamihana's authoritarian rule.
+In the late 1950s, patriarch Tamihana Mahana heads the Mahana clan, runs their successful sheep shearing family business in the Gisborne District, managing the family with an iron fist.
+En route to the funeral of an important contact, the Mahanas race against long-time rivals the Poatas to the church to secure a contract.

-As punishment for making snide remarks during the family's dinner prayer, Tamihana assigns Simeon household chores.
-While cleaning his grandmother's study, Simeon discovers a photograph of Ramona and Rupeni as a couple.
-Later, Simeon shows the photo to his mother Huria and his aunts.
-Huria chides her son for digging into family history and claims that his grandmother could not stand Rupeni.
-Simeon later asks his grandmother about the photograph, who is reluctant to talk about the matter but remarks that "men fight for what they want".
+As punishment for making snide remarks during the family's dinner grace prayer, Tamihana assigns grandson Simeon household chores.
+While cleaning his grandmother Ramona's study, he finds a photograph of her and Rupeni Poata.
+Later, when Simeon shows it to his mother Huria and his aunts, she chides him for digging into family history, insisting Ramona cannot stand Rupeni.
+Simeon later asks Ramona about the photograph, who avoids talking about it but remarks that "men fight for what they want".

-The following day, Tamihana assigns Simeon the task of transporting a slain sheep to his family at a distant shearing station.
-On the way, Simeon discovers Ramona's abandoned homestead.
-At the shearing station, Simeon learns that the Mahana shearers have sufficient meat supplies and that his grandfather sent him on a pointless errand.
-When Simeon vents his resentment towards his grandfather, his mother reminds him that Tamihana is the source of their livelihood.
+The following day, Tamihana tasks Simeon with transporting a slain sheep to family at a distant shearing station.
+On the way, he discovers Ramona's abandoned homestead.
+At the shearing station, Simeon discovers his grandfather sent him needlessly.
+When he vents his resentment towards his grandfather, his mother reminds him that Tamihana controls their livelihood.

-Tamihana later allows Simeon and the other Mahana grandchildren to watch the Western film 3:10 to Yuma at the local cinema in town, but the screening is disrupted when a local youth, Mihaere Poata, rides his horse into the theatre.
-Chaos erupts, and Simeon takes the opportunity to kiss Poppy Poata amidst the frenzy.
-The next day, Simeon and his class visit the local courthouse as part of a school trip.
-(At the time, the Māori language was not permitted to be spoken in courtrooms, among other places.)
-One of the defendants is Mihaere Poata, who is sentenced to two years in prison for criminal mischief.
-Simeon is asked by his teacher, Mr. McKenzie, to address the judge on behalf of his class; however, rather than thank the judge for allowing the class to witness the proceedings of the New Zealand legal system, Simeon gives a moving speech criticizing Mihaere's overly harsh treatment and the ban on the Māori language.
-Outside the courthouse, Simeon is praised by both Mr McKenzie and Rupeni Poata for his courage.
+Tamihana later allows Simeon and his other grandchildren to go to the local cinema to see the Western film 3:10 to Yuma.
+The screening is disrupted when local youth Mihaere Poata rides his horse into the theatre.

+As chaos erupts, Poppy Poata sneaks a kiss with Simeon.
+The next day, he and his class take a school trip to the local courthouse.
+(At the time, the Māori language was not allowed in courtrooms, among other places.)
+One of the defendants is Mihaere Poata, who gets a two year prison sentence for criminal mischief.

+As Simeon's teacher Mr. McKenzie asks him to address the judge on behalf of the class, Simeon gives a heartfelt speech criticizing Mihaere's overly harsh punishment and the ban on Māori, rather than simply thanking him for allowing them to witness court proceedings.
+Outside the courthouse, Simeon's courage is praised by both his teacher and Rupeni Poata.